South West Weather

 South West Forecast

-Friday Mostly sunny morning.
-Areas of frost and patchy fog in the north in the morning.
-Slight (20%) chance of a shower at night.
-Winds W/SW 15 to 20 km/h becoming light before dawn then becoming N/NW 20 to 30 km/h in the middle of the day.
+Tuesday Partly cloudy.
+Areas of frost and patchy fog in the east in the morning.
+Slight (30%) chance of a shower in the west in the morning and afternoon.
+Winds NE 15 to 25 km/h becoming light in the late afternoon.

 South West Weather Forecasts